How Stress And Anxiety Can Affect You

 A third of British employees are suffering from depression, stress and anxiety.
 That’s according to the survey done by PwC, a management consultancy firm, on 2,000 British workers in junior and senior roles.

 What is stress?

-Stress is not necessarily a bad thing.
+Stress and anxiety often go together.
+However, stress is not necessarily a bad thing.

 Stress is the body’s response to any kind of demand – be it good or bad.
 Our ancestors have used the onset of stress to alert them of potential danger, such as an imminent attack of a wild animal.

 When we are stressed, our body switches to the fight or flight mode.
 It, therefore, leads to a surge of hormones such as adrenaline and cortisol that prepare our body for physical reaction.
 Consequently, they cause a boost of energy, an increase in heart rate and breathing, diversion of blood to certain muscles, and shutting down on some of our body’s functions such as digestion.

 Like stress, anxiety is another body’s response to what it perceives as stressful, unfamiliar, and dangerous.
 As a result, it gives us a sense of uneasiness, dread, or distress.
 In certain cases, anxiety can be a good thing as it, therefore, makes us properly prepare for situations and keep us stay awake and alert.
 However, like anything else, having too much stress and anxiety doesn’t do anything good.